chef/automate/components/docs-chef-io/content/automate/nodes.md

 }'
 ```

-* Show me all nodes tagged with `deployment:staging` OR `deployment:test`.
+- Show me all nodes tagged with `deployment:staging` OR `deployment:test`.
 We OR between multiple values of the same key

-sample request:
+Sample request:

 ```bash
 curl -s --insecure -H "api-token: $token_val" https://a2-dev.test/api/v0/nodes/search -d '{